nvda-es/devguides_translation/original_docs/spladdoninternals.md

 Here are the two exceptions

-* E: If you tell NVDA to monitor one or more encoders in the background, this command will announce number of encoders being monitored (see the next aritlce on the format of this message).
+* E: NVDA will search for and announce connection status of encoders.
+This is done by locating top-level windows for various encoder windows and using EnumChildWindows to look for actual encoders list.
 * F1: Opens a dialog displaying Controller layer commands (does this sound familiar?).

 ### Focusing to Studio window from anywhere